About Us

 How We Pray

 Central to Congregation Children of Israel is Shabbat worship.
-We have a family service on the first Friday of each month at 6:00 PM followed by a Congregational Shabbat dinner.
-Otherwise, our Friday night Shabbat services begin at 7:30 PM.
-During the summer our services begin at 6:15 PM.
+Our Friday night Shabbat services begin at 7:00 PM.
 We use Mishkan Tifilah as our Shabbat prayerbook.
 As music plays an important part in our services, we have a part time Cantorial Soloist as well as pianist.
 Our volunteer choir participates in our services once a month.
-We also have brief Shabbat morning services, followed by Torah study.
-Once a month we have a Congregational Havdalah service.
+We also have Torah study, typically on Saturday morning at 11:00 AM.

 We celebrate the holidays of our people with great enthusiasm.
 We hold an annual Sukkot service and picnic, dance with the Torahs on Simchat Torah, cook latkes for Chanukah, celebrate Purim (some years with both a children’s service and an “adults only” celebration), and hold a community Seder for Passover.